 However, there does seem to be a different pressure on homeschooling moms than there was when we first began.
 If you're homeschooling and also have other little ones, I'd encourage you to keep it simple.
 Almost embarrassingly simple (as in, a library card, field trips, a math book, a language arts book, science activities, and lots of literature and free time).

-So, before you drop a wad for the latest must-have curriculum, I would encourage you to ask yourself a few questions:
+Before you drop a wad for the latest must-have curriculum, I would encourage you to ask yourself a few questions:

 Does it suit your child?